Dentist in Phoenix, AZ Explains Tmj Treatment Options

 - Lifestyle adjustments.
 In some cases, TMD flare-ups may be avoided with simple changes to the things you do every day like giving up chewing gum, sleeping on your back, or getting a shoulder rest for your telephone receiver.

 - Physical therapy.
-Dr. Koppikar may recommend stretching exercises, ultrasound therapy, or warm compresses.
+Dr. Frost may recommend stretching exercises, ultrasound therapy, or warm compresses.

 - Stress reduction techniques.
 Yoga, meditation, physical exercise, and acupuncture can help.